sherwin-ad/my_tutorials/hackers_playbook/network_vapt_playbook.md

 ### Enumeration

-- to collect additional information
+- to collect additional information about the open port and services

 ## Vulnerability Assesment